 The problem with home baked pizzas is crispiness, because who has a oven that goes to 700 degrees?
 I’ve figured out a solution: Make the tomato sauce on the pizza while it’s baking.
 (If you are fine with thick crusts or pan pizzas, best if you move along now, as you have it easy.)

 The issue for thin, crispy pizza is sogginess.
-The best my research has come up with to prevent mush is to watch the amounts: For a large (about 12 inches) home pie, then a maximum of 1 cup of toppings, 1/2 cup of cheese (or a little more) and a half-cup of sauce.
+The best my research has come up with to prevent mush is to watch the amounts: For a large (about 12 inches) home pie, then a maximum of 1 cup of toppings, a heaping 1/2 cup of cheese (or more veggies) and a half-cup of sauce.
 No more than that.
 It will end up looking like an artisanal pizza — topped with dollops, not the usual even layers of goo.

 I used to love layers of goo, but at home that’s a fail.